Conformal mappings in perturbative QCD: Introduction

-In the present paper we review the method of conformal mappings in perturbative QCD and argue that it provides a systematic representation which allows to recapture nonperturbative features of the QCD correlators.
-The outline of the paper is as follows: in the next section we write down the expression of the optimal conformal mapping for a generic location of singularities in the Borel plane.
-We define also the corresponding new expansions of the QCD correlators, showing in particular how to incorporate the nature of the leading singularities of the Borel transform, when it is known.
-In Sect. \ref{sec:prop} we summarize the properties of the perturbative expansions based on the optimal conformal mapping of the Borel plane, and in Sect. \ref{sec:OPE} we compare these expansions with the standard OPE.
-In Sect. \ref{sec:applic} we briefly discuss two applications: the Adler function for massless quarks and the energy of a static quark source.
+In the present paper we review the application of the method of conformal mappings to perturbative QCD, emphasizing the fact that it provides a systematic procedure for recapturing nonperturbative features of the QCD correlators.
+The outline of the paper is as follows: in the next section we write down the expression of the optimal conformal mapping for a general location of the leading IR and UV renormalons in the Borel plane.
+We define also the corresponding new expansions of the QCD correlators, showing how to incorporate the nature of the leading singularities of the Borel transform, when this information is available.
+In Sect. \ref{sec:prop} we summarize the properties of the new expansions.
+In Sect. \ref{sec:OPE} we review the arguments presented in \cite{Caprini:2020lff} in favour of the conjecture that the expansions based on conformal mappings might be an alternative to the standard OPE.
+In Sect. \ref{sec:applic} we briefly discuss two applications: the Adler function for massless quarks and the self energy of a static quark source.
 Finally, Sect. \ref{sec:conc} contains our conclusions.